NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 4 - Decision Trees.md

 **XGBoost**
 * Bag Decision Tree
 * Find what items are misclassified and build the next tree focused on resolving that
+* Except when the bag generated is for bad examples higher weight _for the math on the weights, it is complex, and is better to use an open source lib_

+### When to use Decision Trees vs Neural Networks
+**Decision Trees**
+* Decision Trees are useful for structured data
+* Not recommended for unstructured data like images or audio and text.
+Since they are usually not possible to categorize in a format to easily split on.
+Or the granularity is too complex to split on.
+* Fast to train
+**Neural Networks**
+* Works well with all types
+* slower that decision trees
+* Works with transfer learning
+* Might be easier to combine them